parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Data science, machine learning, numerical computing...
 ## Quick hacks!?

-^ Plus quick hacks, and how that all fits...
+^ PARIS: Plus quick hacks, and how that all fits...

 ---

 # We spoke at SACon NYC...

-^ This talk came about after we spoke at SA Con in New York City, in February this year.
+^ PARIS: This talk came about after we spoke at SA Con in New York City, in February this year.

 ---